-Among the men who landed in Florida was a Greek man who appeared later in the description of the expedition written by Alvar Nunez Cabeza de Vaca.
-Theodoros Griego not only was part of the group; he played an important role in later developments.
+Among the men who landed in Florida on April 14, 1528, was a Greek man who appeared later in the description of the expedition written by Alvar Nunez Cabeza de Vaca.
+Theodoros Griego not only was part of the group — he also played an important role in later developments.

 At one point, the Spanish conquistadors killed the mother of the local Indian chief and cut off the nose of the chief.
 They then moved to northern Florida searching for the gold which the natives had spoken about.
 The Greek man was a part of the mission which moved northward in search of the gold.

 Once further north, the Spaniards were trapped in the mountains and were attacked by the natives.
 The hardships, the hunger and attacks of the natives brought the invaders to their knees.
 Most of them were killed and the survivors were forced to flee.

 However, a solution was proffered by the ingenious Greek.

 Griego built five boats of leather, wood and resin.
 “A Greek, Don Teodoro, made pitch from certain pine resins.
 Even though we had only one carpenter, work proceeded so rapidly from Aug.
 4, when it began, that by Sept.
 20 five barges, each 22 elbow-lengths (30 to 32 feet long), caulked with palmetto oakum and tarred with pine-pitch, were finished,” Cabeza de Vaca wrote.